rhiaro/profiles/study.md

 **CouchSurfing**: Most things optional.
 Options: First or full name; restrict to log in members.

 **Facebook**: Can restrict access to individual attributes on profile.
 Also per-post.
 Can set defaults to include or exclude people/groups/public/networks.
-Super complex. // HERENOW - screenshots
+Super complex.
+Can restrict findability of profile.
+Can set commeting access on public posts and profile info separately (ie. read and write acl are separate).

 **Quora**: Online presence on/off.
 Nothing for profile attributes.
 Can choose to ask/answer as Anonymous, but still logged in.